Skip to main content

 Hours

-Sat, Mar 22 10:00AM to 5:00PM
+Sat, May 16 9:00AM to 5:00PM

 About the branch

-The 35,000 square foot Delaware Main Library is the oldest branch of our library system, which serves the public as well as houses a majority of our administrative offices.
+The 35,000 square foot Delaware Branch Library is the oldest branch of our library system, which serves the public as well as houses a majority of our administrative offices.
 Located around the corner from downtown Delaware, it serves as our central branch for those on foot as well as those in a rush.

 DCDL welcomes all people to our programs and events.
 If you require ASL interpretation or other reasonable accommodations, please contact us at pr@delawarelibrary.org.